International Study Trip: Japan

-Early Career and Career Change MBA students: Completed or concurrent enrollment in first semester PACE course and in good academic and conduct standing at time of registration for course and consistently demonstrates excellent professional communication, behavior and judgment.
-Must complete all PACE career management requirements prior to commencing travel.MBA for Professional students: Completed or concurrent enrollment in LEAD and in good academic and conduct standing at time of registration for course and consistently demonstrates excellent professional communication, behavior and judgment.
-Must complete all LEAD requirements prior to commencing travel.Exchange students and Accelerated MBA students: Completed one semester of Willamette MBA coursework and in good academic and conduct standing* and consistently demonstrates excellent professional communication, behavior and judgment.*A student from any program with an incomplete grade at the time of application must go through an appeal process with the Associate Dean and be approved to participate in the trip prior to registering for the course.
+Early Career and Career Change MBA students: Completed or concurrent enrollment in first semester PACE course, be in good academic and conduct standing* at time of registration for course and consistently demonstrates excellent professional communication, behavior and judgment.
+Must complete all PACE career management requirements prior to commencing travel.MBA for Professional students: Completed or concurrent enrollment in LEAD, be in good academic and conduct standing* at time of registration for course and consistently demonstrates excellent professional communication, behavior and judgment.
+Must complete all LEAD requirements prior to commencing travel.Exchange students and Accelerated MBA students: Completed one semester of Willamette MBA coursework, be in good academic and conduct standing* and consistently demonstrates excellent professional communication, behavior and judgment.*A student from any program with an incomplete grade at the time of application must go through an appeal process with the Associate Dean and be approved to participate in the trip prior to registering for the course.

 - Tuition: None for GSM7261G

 Estimated Costs: All inclusive of program fee, estimated airfare, visa and meals - $5305 (estimate for a minimum of 12 participating students)

 - Program Fee: $3305 per person assuming a minimum of 12 students enrolled (includes in-country travel and transportation, double occupancy hotel rooms, breakfasts, lunches and 2 dinners).
 Students wanting a single room will pay an additional fee of $660.

 - Estimated additional Costs: $500 (including meals not included in program fee etc)

 Application Process: Application form

 - October 1 - Full payment required 90 days before official program start date - $2,635 (100% of program fee).
 This will confirm your participation (NOTE: Financial Aid can be increased for current students during fall semester to cover the cost of the trip - see Katy O'Neil for details).

 - Valid passport is required